rip2pac/nba_mvp_candidates/README.md

 ## *** This project is still in development ***

-Predicting NBA regular season MVP based on player statistics.
+This project predicts regular season NBA MVP based on the past MVP candidates' statistical common factors.